Ethiopian Regional Special Forces: Regional branches

-Amhara Regional Special Forces

-The Amhara Regional Special Forces is headed by the commander-in-chief of the Regional Special Forces.
-In April 2023, the Ethiopian government's plan to dismantle the paramilitary structure of the regional forces and integrate them into the ENDF, Federal Police, and regional police units led to massive protests in the Amhara region that ultimately led to the outbreak of the War in Amhara.

 Oromia Regional Special Forces

 The Oromia Regional Special Forces maintains security situation in the Oromia Region.
 The Oromia regional forces have been accused of collaborating and being complicit in the atrocities of the Oromo Liberation Army (OLA) in western Oromia.
 In May 2024, the OLA and Oromia regional forces were accused as perpetrators for an attack in the Bulen district of the Benishangul-Gumuz Region.